stevebus/unrealdemo/docs/create-custom-models.md

 The construction script is used to set up the model data, including Interface, Properties, and Relationships.
 This data is what gets converted to JSON/DTDL and synced with ADT in order to create the models in Azure.
 The Interface data is required, but if your model type does not need Properties or Relationships you can disconnect those pins.

-The Interface is where you define the Display name and optional description of the model, and the "Id" variable is the [TODO - what is this?]
+The Interface is where you define the Display name and optional description of the model.
+The "Id" variable is the DTMI, which should follow the DTDL standards [defined here.](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twin-model-identifier) The ID must consist of ```<scheme> : <path> ; <version>```

 ![Interface](../media/create-custom-models/Interface.png "Interface")